 III.
 TRANSITION SERVICES - This is required for students age 14 or younger if determined appropriate by the IEP team.
-If the student does not attend the IEP meeting, the school must take other steps to ensure that the student's preferences and interests are considered.
-Transition services are a coordinated set of activities for a student with a disability that is designed to be within a results oriented process, that is focused on improving the academic and functional achievement of the student with a disability to facilitate the student's movement from school to post school activities, including postsecondary education, vocational education, integrated employment (including supported employment), continuing and adult education, adult services, independent living, or community participation that is based on the individual student's needs taking into account the student's strengths, preferences, and interests.
+If the s IEP meeting, the school must take other steps to ensure that the student's preferences and interests are considered.
+Transitic set of activities for a student with a disability that is designed to be within a results oriented process, that is focused on impro functional achievement of the student with a disability to facilitate the student's movement from school to post school activity education, vocational education, integrated employment (including supported employment), continuing and adult education, living, or community participation that is based on the individual student's needs taking into account the student's strengths,